broadinstitute/cromwell/README.md

 Cromwell is a Workflow Management System geared towards scientific workflows.
 Cromwell is open sourced under the [BSD 3-Clause license](LICENSE.txt).

-The Cromwell documentation has a new home, [click here to check it out](http://cromwell.readthedocs.io/en/develop)!
+The Cromwell documentation has a new home, [click here to check it out](https://cromwell.readthedocs.io/en/stable)!

 First time to Cromwell?
-Get started with [Tutorials](http://cromwell.readthedocs.io/en/develop/tutorials/FiveMinuteIntro/)!
+Get started with [Tutorials](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)!

 Thinking about contributing to Cromwell?
 Get started by reading our [Contributor Guide](CONTRIBUTING.md).

+Cromwell has a growing ecosystem of community-backed projects to make your experience even better!
+Check out our [Ecosystem](https://cromwell.readthedocs.io/en/stable/Ecosystem/) page to learn more.

 ### Issue tracking is now on JIRA